-This versatility is more remarkable when you consider a wide variety of marble styles.
+This versatility is only made greater when you consider that there are a wide variety of marble styles.

-If you have minimalist aesthetics, Black Marquina or Absolute White Marble can work wonders in your kitchen.
+If you have a minimalist aesthetic, Black Marquina or Absolute White marble will work wonders in your kitchen.
 These styles are made up primarily of one hue.

-Black marble looks great in a mostly white room with stainless steel highlights, while if you have black cabinets or tile flooring, you might choose white countertops.
-This is all about contrast!
+Black marble looks awesome in a mostly-white room with stainless steel accents, while if you have black cabinets or tile flooring, you may prefer white countertops.
+It’s all about contrast!

 You also can choose your marble based on whether you want a warm or cool vibe in your kitchen.
 If you use blue or green in the rest of your decor, you may like our Sydney Blue varieties.
 On the flip side, yellow and orange kitchens may be accented well by Dolce Vita marble.